tobiasisenberg/Motion-Plausibility-Profiles/README.md

 ## General
 This demo accompanies the following journal article.
 If you use the results in new projects, create images with it for some future work, or use it in a different way we would appreciate a citation:

 Tobias Isenberg, Zujany Salazar, Rafael Blanco, and Catherine Plaisant (2022).
 Do You Believe Your (Social Media) Data?
 A Personal Story on Location Data Biases, Errors, and Plausibility as well as their Visualization.
 IEEE Transactions on Visualization and Computer Graphics, 2022.
-To appear. https://doi.org/10.1109/10.1109/TVCG.2022.3141605
+To appear. doi: [10.1109/TVCG.2022.3141605](https://doi.org/10.1109/TVCG.2022.3141605)

 ## Bibtex
 ```@ARTICLE{Isenberg:2022:DYB,